ryanhyma/react-answers/README.md

 ### Multi-model design - independent of AI service provider
 - Multiple AI service providers enables testing and exploration of strengths and weaknesses of different models
-- Anthropic Claude Sonnet  and OpenAI GPT are currently supported - Cohere was in progress but has been put on hold
+- Anthropic Claude Sonnet  and OpenAI GPT latest models are currently supported - Cohere was in progress but has been put on hold
 - Failover in place, to switch to the other AI service if one fails
 - Prompt caching implemented to improve response quality and speed
-  - Claude: Using `anthropic-beta: prompt-caching-2024-07-31`
-  - GPT: Automatic caching
 - Confidence rating system for citation urls
 - Temperature set to 0 for more deterministic responses for both models
 - Conversation history management - pass conversation history to AI service for context in 'message' field